uviclibraries/hyflex-active-workshops/topic-learning-outcomes.md

 <img src="images/apple-logo.png" style="float:right;width:180px;" alt="Apple Logo">
 # Choosing a New Workshop Topic & Creating Learning Objectives

 Step by step we will work through the process of creating an outline for a real, or fictitious, workshop following best practices for creating HyFlex, Flipped Learning workshops.
 If you have any questions, concerns, or would appreciate some guidance, please do not hesitate to ask your instructor for assistance.
-Let's start!
+Let's get started!

 1. We have provided a workshop template for you to use, to help you organize your workshop, and you can either use a printed copy of the template provided by the workshop instructor or open the template below and make a copy for yourself to use as you create your own workshop:
 - **[Open Instructor outline template](http://bit.ly/2SKcBf6){:target="_blank"}** (a Google Doc)